hotspotty/documentation/docs/features/payment-management/index.md

 ![Docs](/img/workspace/mark-as-paid.png)

 These "Contact payments" can be consulted on a separate page in the "Payments" section of the contact details page, assuming they were "Marked as paid".
-O n that page, you can also [manually register a payment](../planning-and-optimizing/manage-contacts.md#register-payments) for a contact, and even leave additional notes or specify a date in the past for when this payment happened.
+On that page, you can also [manually register a payment](../planning-and-optimizing/manage-contacts.md#register-payments) for a contact, and even leave additional notes or specify a date in the past for when this payment happened.

 The contact payments tab displays the total amounts that were marked as paid to that contact.